tesfayegerman/Skin-Cancer-Detection-and-Diagnosis-Recommendation-Using-Deep-Learning/README.md

 ## 📄 License

-This project is developed for academic purposes at Jimma University.
+This project is developed for academic purposes at Jinka University.
 All rights reserved.

 ---